Helleborus orientalis aka Lenten Rose

 Lenten Rose, Lenten Hellebore, Oriental Hellebore

-How to care for Lenten Rose
+How difficult is it to take care of Lenten Rose

 If you're looking for a plant that offers a moderate level of challenge, Lenten Rose is a great choice to test your gardening skills.